layer5io/istio-service-mesh-workshop/exercise-1/README.md

-## Exercise 1 - Startup a Kubernetes Cluster
+## lab 1 - Startup a Kubernetes Cluster

 #### Set Default Region and Zones